okabe1848/vue-i18n-tool/README.md

 # vue-i18n-tool
 ## How to run
-- docker-compose build
-- docker-compose up
+- Copy the contents of the target vue file (with Japanese) in /ja.txt
+- Run this app
     - ./run-tool.sh
+- Extract Japanese and list up in your Spread Sheet
     - ./extract.sh
 - Edit your Spread Sheet
+- Convert vue file from JA to EN
     - ./convert.sh
+- Insert dictionary
+    - ./dictionary.sh